What steps are necessary to receive push notifications from my PRTG core server on my iOS and Android devices?

 Push Notifications from PRTG

-With PRTG you can send free push notifications from your PRTG server to your Android, iOS, and Windows Phone devices.
+With PRTG you can send free push notifications from your PRTG server to your Android and iOS devices.

 Note: PRTG versions previous to 15.4.20 do not support cloud features anymore because we changed the cloud infrastructure with this version.
 If you run a previous PRTG version, please update your PRTG server to use push notifications and other PRTG cloud features.